kenjura/system8/docs/character/classes/priest.md

 # Ethos

-Theurgists wield divine magic, sourced from the gods themselves.
+Priests wield divine magic, sourced from the gods themselves.
 This magic comes with restrictions: it is meant to be used according to the wishes of said gods.

 At level 1, you select 3 Ethoses, representing the most important tenets of your faith.
 An Ethos is a guideline for how your power should be used.
 Depending on the specific Ethos, and the subjective judgment of the GM, any given spell your cast can be either Graced, Disgraced, or neutral.
 This affects the outcome of the spell, as noted in the spell's description.